awsdocs/amazon-eks-user-guide/doc_source/migrate-stack.md

 **To migrate your applications to a new worker node group with the AWS Management Console**

-1. Launch a new worker node group by following the steps outlined in [Launching Amazon EKS Worker Nodes](launch-workers.md)\.
+1. Launch a new worker node group by following the steps outlined in [Launching Amazon EKS Linux Worker Nodes](launch-workers.md)\.

 1. When your stack has finished creating, select it in the console and choose **Outputs**\.